eldorplus/proxy-switchy-omega/README.md

 ## Contributors <a name="contributors"></a>

-This Boilerplate is made possible thanks to all of its contributors.
+This Proxy Switchy Omega is made possible thanks to all of its contributors.

 <a href="https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite/graphs/contributors">
   <img width="500px" src="https://contrib.rocks/image?repo=Jonghakseo/chrome-extension-boilerplate-react-vite" alt="All Contributors"/>